Back To Top

 Knowing the risk factors

-Many of us drink alcohol on a regular basis, but some of us are more likely to develop problems with alcohol than others.
+Many of us drink alcohol on a regular basis, but some of us are more likely to develop an alcohol use disorder than others.
 If we’re aware of our risk factors, we can take steps to reduce the likelihood of developing an addiction.

 Risk factors you need to know: